ajdemarco95/Santas-Christmas-Cookies/README.md

 ## License

-This project is licensed under the [Your License Name] - see the LICENSE file for details.
+This project is licensed under the MIT License.

+## Attribution

+Thank you to Poly.pizza for many of the 3D assets, as well as Sketchfab and Turbosquid.
+Without these assets the game would have taken 10x longer to develop!

 ## Acknowledgments